kubeflow/website/content/en/docs/components/multi-tenancy/getting-started.md

   - Istio namespace-scoped ServiceRoleBinding: *owner-binding-istio*.
 This binds the ServiceRole *ns-access-istio* to the profile owner.
 The profile owner can therefore access services in the namespace.
-  - Namespace-scoped service-accounts *editor* and *viewer* to be used by user-created pods in the namespace.
+  - Namespace-scoped service-accounts *default-editor* and *default-viewer* to be used by user-created pods in the namespace.
   - Namespace scoped resource quota limits will be placed.